cfw-guide/ios.cfw.guide/_pages/en_US/resigning-apps.md

 1. Add the repo: <code><a href="https://repo.incendo.ws/" target="_blank">https://repo.incendo.ws/</a></code> using your package manager of choice
 1. Open ReProvision
-1. Sign into your Apple ID
+1. Sign in to your Apple ID
   - This information is only sent to Apple
 1. Revoke all Certificates if asked
 1. Sign any apps that are about to expire